-- Ensure pupils who have been unwell catch up on missed school work. - Be aware that medical conditions can affect a pupil's learning and provide extra help when pupils need it. - Liaise with parents and the School Nurse/First Aid Coordinator. - Use opportunities such as PSHE and other areas of the curriculum to raise pupil awareness about medical conditions.
+- Ensure pupils who have been unwell catch up on missed school work. - Be aware that medical conditions and mental health needs can affect a pupil's learning and provide extra help when pupils need it. - Liaise with parents and the School Nurse/First Aid Coordinator. - Use opportunities such as PSHE and other areas of the curriculum to raise pupil awareness about medical conditions and mental health.